Axel77g/yml-include/README.md

 This will start a build of your YAML files

-You can add the `--watch` parameter to make yml-include rebuild when saving an include file
+You can add the `--watch` parameter to make yml-include rebuild when saving an included file

 ```bash
 npx yml-include <entry_file.yml> <dist_file.yml> --watch